Four magic lanterns are mounted on cinderblocks, projecting black and white imagery.

 The technology for the magic lantern projector dates back to the 17th century.
 The magic lantern is a product of the development of optics during the so-called scientific revolution and the enlightenment period.

-In this iteration, light from a high power LED is condensed with a simple magnification lens, illuminating the glass photographic slide.
+This iteration of the magic lantern condenses light from a high-power LED with a simple magnification lens, illuminating the glass photographic slide.
 Using a large Fresnel lens, the image is focused onto the gallery wall.

 Planned to accommodate social-distancing protocols, the exhibit is visible from the street after sunset.